SpoddyCoder/SpoddyCoiner/README.md

 The SpoddyCoiner Addon menu has a number of useful tools...

-* `Refresh Selected Cells`
+* #### Refresh Selected Cells
     * Refreshes the `SPODDYCOINER` functions in the selected cells
     * Super useful if you hit an API rate limit error, simply wait a minute and refresh the cell(s)
-* `Refresh All Functions`
+* #### Refresh All Functions
     * Much like above but does a refresh of all `SPODDYCOINER` functions across the whole spreadsheet
+    * On large sheets with lots of SpoddyCoiner function calls, you probably want to avoid refreshing all functions and instead focus on selected cells
-* `Convert Cells to Values`
+* #### Convert Cells to Values
     * Converts the selected cells to the raw value if they contain a `SPODDYCOINR` function
     * Useful for cells containing coin attributes that are not expected to change (eg: `max_supply`, `year_added` etc.)
     * The value will obviously never update again, but this will save you API calls
-* `Clear Cahce`
+* #### Clear Cahce
     * Resets the API Cache - allowing you to get the latest value from the CoinMarketCap API
-    * NB: functions on the spreadsheet will not immediately update
-        * You will be asked if you wish to update all functions
+    * NB: functions on the spreadsheet will not immediately update, but you will be asked if you wish to refresh all functions
-        * On large sheets with lots of data, you probably want to avoid refreshing all functions and instead focus on selected cells

 ### About the API Cache